Sindisil/lned/docs/dev/features.md

     error buffer and contents is parsed as error/warning messages from the configured compiler error parser associated with the specified compiler name.
 Initially support only "cargo" as comiler.
+* Improved j (join) command.
+  - Adds optional arguments to the command to provide better control of the results.
+  - (.,+1)j[<separator>]
+    Joins the specified lines using the given separator string, eliding leading whitespace for each line beyond the first.
+If no separator string is given, a single space (" ") is used by default.
+  - (.,+1)j"<separator>"
+    Joins the specified lines using the given separator string.
+Lines to be joined are used unchanged.

+* Wrap command.

+# Possible future additions

+There are features and commands which might be nice additions, but of which I'm not yet certain.
+They may or may not make sense within this projecet's goals.

 * Error buffer
   A special read-only buffer that supports display of compiler output, parsing of the errors & warnings, and navigation to the location of